cslant/lemp-docker/README.md

 ![image](https://user-images.githubusercontent.com/35853002/232210044-7dd5aafa-352f-45d8-ba99-82cb792b1066.png)

-You can also connect to the database using the DB_PORT in .env file
+You can also connect to the database using the DB_PORT in the .env file

 For example, using MySQL Workbench: DB_PORT=13398